 One of the things I love about fresh berries is that they add an element of playfulness and delight to almost everything.
 We have eaten this combination of fried mochi, almond amasake and sliced strawberries every day for a few days.
 It’s a really simple and cute dessert that tastes like summer.
 I am looking forward to trying it with raspberries next month.

-I use Grainaissance Mochi because it is readily available in Seattle.
-It’s a type of dried mochi that comes in a flat rectangular cake.
+I used dried mochi for this recipe.
 I cut 8 small cubes per serving, about 3/4″ square per cube.
 If you are using another type of mochi, just use your best judgement.
 I think fresh mochi will work because it can be fried and will puff up, but I haven’t used it to know for sure.

 Strawberry Mochi “Shortcake”

 small amount of a neutral flavor high-heat oil for frying

 4 fresh, ripe strawberries